magarena/magarena/release/README.txt

   pedro1973 for creating new themes  (http://www.slightlymagic.net/forum/viewforum.php?f=89)
   mtgrares for the publicity
-  Goblin Hero for providing the images for some of the symbols everyone on the CCGHQ forum (http://slightlymagic.net/forum/)
+  Goblin Hero for providing the images for some of the symbols Rachel for help in resolving a number of issues from the project page everyone on the CCGHQ forum (http://slightlymagic.net/forum/)

 Thank you for your support and have fun!

-Release 1.15 (June QQQ, 2011)
+Release 1.15 (June 20, 2011)
 ============
-- 60X cards in default cube
+- 916 cards in all cube
-- 90X cards in all cube (includes those in default)
+- added standard, extended and legacy cube

 - added Tectonic Edge
 - added Flashfreeze